Pingali Venkayya: Death and legacy

-Venkayya lived humbly according to Gandhian ideologies and died in 1963.
+Venkayya was honoured by his friends months before his passing.
+He lived humbly according to Gandhian ideologies and died in 1963.
 Venkayya's daughter Ghantasala Seetha Mahalakshmi died on 21 July 2022 at the age of 100.

 A postage stamp to commemorate Venkayya and the first flag was issued in 2009.
 The Vijayawada station of All India Radio was named after him in 2014.
 In 2012, his name was proposed for a posthumous Bharat Ratna though there has been no response from the central government on the proposal.

 In 1995, then Chief Minister of Andhra Pradesh N. T. Rama Rao commissioned a statue of Venkayya – one among the 31 state icons – at Tank Bund Road in Hyderabad.
 In January 2015, a statue of him was unveiled by the then Urban Development Minister Venkaiah Naidu, in the forelawns of the All India Radio building in Vijayawada.
 Several statues of Venkayya have been built all over Andhra Pradesh.